-If a student feels that he/she has been subjected to any type of harassment, the offense is to be reported to the Director’s Office within 48 hours.
+If a student feels that he/she has been subjected to any type of harassment, the offense is to be reported to Human Resources within 48 hours.
 A written complaint should include the name of the person(s) involved, the specific nature of the offense, and the date that it occurred.
-The Director’s Office will conduct a thorough investigation of the complaint, and appropriate remedial action will be taken.
+HR will conduct a thorough investigation of the complaint, and appropriate remedial action will be taken.
 Any information as is gathered will be treated as confidentially as practical.
 Where investigation confirms the offensive behavior, prompt corrective action will be taken with appropriate redress to the complaining party.
 Students reporting incidents of sexual harassment or cooperating with an investigation thereof will be protected from reprisals in any form.
-The confidentiality of the parties involved will be protected throughout the investigation, and only those parties whom the Northeast Campus Director deems necessary to have knowledge of the case will be informed.
+The confidentiality of the parties involved will be protected throughout the investigation, and only those parties whom HR deems necessary to have knowledge of the case will be informed.

 Any employee found to be guilty of violating this policy will be disciplined, up to and including termination.
 Likewise, disciplinary measures will be applied in any instance determined fabricated for malicious reasons.

 If the student feels that he/she has been subjected to any type of harassment, the offense may be reported to the President’s Office or the student may follow the steps below: